-Ahmet Altan (1950) is one of Turkey’s most-read novelists as well as being among the country’s best-known political columnists.
-It is a role into which he was born.
-His father Çetin Altan (1927-2015), was an important literary figure as well as a popular journalist and politician.
-Ahmet’s younger brother Mehmet, a professor of economics, is also a household name for his political commentaries.
+Ahmet Altan (1950) ranks among Turkey’s most-read novelists as well as its most influential political columnists.
+It is a role to which he was born.
+His father, Çetin Altan (1927-2015) was an important novelist and popular journalist as well as a politician.
+Ahmet’s younger brother Mehmet, a professor of economics, is also a household name in Turkey for his political commentaries.
 Ahmet Altan graduated from the School of Economics of the Istanbul University.
 In the decades that followed, he worked his way around newspapers from the night shift to the head of the foreign desk to managing editor, to nation-wide prominence.

 It is as an op-ed writer that he commanded national attention.
 No taboo has proved too sacred to deflect his direct style and crystal-clear prose.
 In 1995, in his regular column in the newspaper Milliyet, he wrote a powerful defense of the rights of the Kurdish minority in Turkey, suggesting to his Turkish readers to assume for a moment that they lived in a country called “Kurdiye, instead of Turkiye, founded by a leader called Atakurd instead of Ataturk, and that they were banned from speaking, writing, and learning Turkish.”
 This was too much for the Turkish state at the time to swallow.
 First, Milliyet asked him to resign; then, Altan was tried by a State Security Court and sentenced to 20 months in prison.
 Since then he has been put on trial over 100 times for his political writing.